This reflection was first published in 2020

 Grandmaman was not dying from coronavirus.
-She’d made a full recovery from that last month.
+She’d made a full recovery from that a month earlier.
 At the age of 98, she astounded doctors, nurses, and all of us when the color came back into her cheeks and she sat up, eating, laughing, and talking about the weather.

 The feast of the Holy Family reminds us of the priceless gift of a family.
 Jesus could have come to earth as a full-grown man and gotten right down to the important business of teaching and preaching.
 But he didn’t do that.
 Jesus came to us as a tiny infant.
 Jesus came to us in a family.

-Every year, but especially this year, the feast of the Holy Family is a reminder for me to pause and be deliberately grateful for the gift of the good family I was blessed to be born into, going back for generations, and for the gift of the good family my husband and I are working now to raise.
+Every year the feast of the Holy Family is a reminder for me to pause and be deliberately grateful for the gift of the good family I was blessed to be born into, going back for generations, and for the gift of the good family my husband and I are working now to raise.

 Our families are meant to be domestic churches — everyday places where we can meet and know and learn about God.
 Where we can find out who we are and who God calls us to be as we struggle to love and serve one another.
 In a family, we pray one another through the joys and challenges of everyday life.
 This is the example we see in the Holy Family, and what I see in my grandmother’s example, my mother’s example, and that I now strive to live out in my own motherhood.